CassioVSouza/CassioVSouza/README.md

 - 📫 How to reach me **cassiosouza248@gmail.com**

 - 👨‍💻 All of my projects are available at [Junior Projects](https://github.com/CassioVSouza/Junior-Projects)

+- 🎮 Favorite Games: The Witcher 3, Grand Theft Auto San Andreas/V, Resident Evil VII and Red Dead Redemption

+- 📺 Favorite TV Shows: The Office, Doctor Who, The Last Of Us, Friends and How I met your mother

 <h3 align="left">Connect with me:</h3>
 <p align="left">